jsedano/jsedano.github.io/_posts/2021-03-15-linked-list.markdown

 {% endhighlight %}

 In this implementation of the linked list we will hold both a `reference` to the `head` and the `tail` of the list.
-We will be only accepting objets of classes that implement the `Comparable` interface since that way we can easily compare between two values.
+We will be only accepting objects of classes that implement the `Comparable` interface since that way we can easily compare between two values.

 {% highlight java %}
 public class LinkedList<T extends Comparable<? super T>> {